Pupil premium strategy statement

 Challenge number(s) addressed

-Staff training on behaviour management and anti-bullying approaches with the aim of developing our school ethos and improving behaviour across school.
+Staff training in behaviour management and anti-bullying approaches with the aim of developing our school ethos and improving behaviour across school.

 Both targeted interventions and universal approaches can have positive overall effects: